10-18-2020, 01:18 PM

 Thorn Vault

 - With one or both opponents on the outside, one woman will get down on all fours in front of the ropes, allowing for the other to use her as a stepping stool for extra elevation in performing any sort of suicide attack to the outside.
 The suicide attack that they ultimately use is irrelevant; so long as one’s vaulting off the other’s back to perform it, it can be classified as the Thorn Vault.
-In most cases, Luz will be the one vaulting off Blythe’s back, but they can switch positions every now and then so that Blythe is the one vaulting off of Luz.
+In most cases, Luz will be the one vaulting off Amelia’s back, but they can switch positions every now and then so that Amelia is the one vaulting off of Luz.

 Fuego en el Cielo